zaptst/zap/README.md

 When interpreting elements of `"content"` you should not attempt to "fill in" the missing elements.

-- If there is no `"loc"`, do not make one up or try associating it with the other elements in the `"content"` array.
+- If there is no `"source"`, do not make one up or try associating it with the other elements in the `"content"` array.
 - If there is a `"file"` but no `"start"` or `"end"` positions, assume it means the file itself, not the range of the file's content.
-- If there is a `"row"` but no `"col"`, assume it means the entire row, not range of the row's content.
+- If there is a `"line"` but no `"column"`, assume it means the entire line, not range of the line's content.
 - If there is a `"start"` but no `"end"`, assume it means that exact position, not a range of a single characters, or to the rest of the file.